 When temperatures go up, backwash flow rates need to go up, too.
 And, when temperatures go down, flow rates need to go down.
-For more information, visit the Ohio State Environmental Protection Agency.

 Auxiliary scouring.
 Air scour and hydraulic surface washers significantly improve backwashing performance.
 If you have problems with mud-ball formation, these tools offer a good potential solution.
 Contact our regional office for more information.